top of page

 *Water bottles can be hung with industrial strength velcro.
 Sometimes they leak or stop dispensing water, so always provide a water dish too, which also gives the hamster a choice.
 A little ceramic bowl under a hanging water bottle can catch any minor drips that are normal; this bowl is also an excellent place to serve fresh veggies (bowl may need to be rinsed out first).

 *Hanging toys can be hung using a small command hook attached to the cage and some safe sisal string attached to the toy.
-Never use duct tape in a hamster cage due to the fiber threads inside being hazardous if chewed; if tape must be used choose clear packing tape but try not to use tape at all.
-Remember anything placed in a hamster cage can be eaten.
+Never use duct tape in a hamster cage due to the fiber threads inside being hazardous if ingested; if tape must be used choose clear packing tape but try not to use tape at all.
+Remember anything placed in a hamster cage can be chewed and or eaten.

 *Wheels can sometimes get clogged up underneath with bedding, so always ensure it freely spins.

-*Hamsters move bedding all over the cage, they are their own interior designers so no matter how strategically you place it all and try to create barriers for it to stay in place, it won't.
-Let them put it where they want it and just fill in areas on top with fresh bedding, but don't disturb their burrows.
+*Hamsters move bedding all over the cage no matter how strategically you place it all in and try to create barriers for it to stay in place, it won't.
+Let them put it where they want it and just fill in areas on top with fresh bedding, but don't disturb their burrows or nesting spots if possible.

 bottom of page